quadroloop/Splice/README.md

 > Splice is a __hackable__ in-browser Code Editor based on PHP

-  - Edit your Code on the left
+- edit your code on the fly!
-  - See output on the right
-  - that's it. nice and simple.

 # Features:
  > Current Features in Version: 0.0